lmzh123/CarND-Path-Planning-Project/README.md

 }
 ```

-Finally all these coordinates rotated back to its original orientation and fed to the simulator.
+The last step is to rotated back to its original orientation and feed to the simulator.

 ![][image2]